jilsjoseph/Portfolio/README.md

 An Aspiring Data Analyst

 # About me
 I am a quick learning adaptive individual I being in the development industry for more than 3 years most of my skills are related to data analysis.
 I have advanced ability in MS excel, SQL, Tableau, power Bi, problem solving and data analytic skill.
 I have experiened  different programming language and work in different environments.
 Handling pressure and high work loads.
 I am always trying to improve my skills.
 I like to try new thing and learn them so that i can extent my reach.
-I am fasinated by data and how we can analysys the data.
+I am fasinated by data and how we can analyse the data.

 # Education